Logo - Heritage Films Bohemia

 At the start we define who the main character of the film is and what the entire story will be about.
 At the same time, we set the family line and the scope of narration.

-Depth of narration Before filming, it is necessary to determine how far back in history we will go.
-This plays a major role in the overall length and scope of the film.
+Determining Historical Depth We establish how far back in history the research will go.
+This plays a major role in the overall length and the required research time.

 Genealogical line – paternal